 DHS powers and responsibilities

-DHS is a key partner in the South Australian Government’s Child and Family Support System (CFSS) reform activities.
+DHS is a key partner in the South Australian Government’s Child and Family Support System reform activities.

 - Safeguarding Children and Young People Policy

-- DHS screening processes
+- screening processes;

-- recruitment and selection
+- recruitment and selection;

 - regular compliance reviews.